When To Go Where

 Learn more about Virtual Visits

-When your child needs care urgently, outside of your pediatrician’s office hours, visit an urgent care.
-Urgent cares are set up to assist patients with injuries or illnesses that do not appear to be serious or life threatening but can wait until morning.
+When you can’t get into your regular primary care provider’s office and you need some peace of mind, visit an urgent care.
+Children’s Care Today offices are set up to assist patients with injuries or illnesses that do not appear life threatening but can’t wait.
+Visits are billed the same as a primary care visit.

 Common conditions that can be treated in urgent care include: